Ayurvedic Treatments for Eczema | Remedy | 3 Stages of Treatment

 Causes of Eczema

-According to Ayurveda, eczema is thought to occur when your doshas are out of balance.
-This can be caused by several things, stretching across diet and other lifestyle factors, as well as emotional stress and genetics.
+According to Ayurveda, eczema occurs when your doshas are out of balance.
+This can be caused by improper diet and other lifestyle factors, as well as emotional stress and genetics.
 Some dietary factors that may cause eczema include:

 Some lifestyle factors that may cause eczema include: